lifetechOCMS/docs/request_and_response.md

 $password = $request->password;
 ```

-`LtRequest` automatically maps all request parameters as public properties.
+`Try to worki` automatically maps all request parameters as public properties.

 ---